fireactjs/website/content/en/docs/Framework Architecture/_index.md

 ## FireactProvider component

 This is the component to provide the configurations as a context variable.
 The `config` property is a JSON object that you can extend its properties.
-At minimum, the `config` JSON object must contain the following properties:
+At a minimum, the `config` JSON object must contain the following properties:

-- `firebaseConfig` - the configurations about your Firebase project
+- `firebaseConfig` - the configurations of your Firebase project
 - `brand` - the brand name of your project
 - `pathnames` - the components and their path names as described above
 - `authProviders` - the configurations of the authentication providers